A person has metabolic syndrome when they have a combination of 3 or more certain health risks. These health risks include:

 - a family history of type 2 diabetes

-- other medical conditions including high blood pressure, heart or blood vessel disease, and polycystic ovarian syndrome (a condition where a woman's body produces too much male hormones)
+- other medical conditions including high blood pressure, heart or blood vessel disease, and polycystic ovarian syndrome (a condition where a woman's body produces too much male hormones) and fatty liver disease

 Metabolic syndrome is believed to develop due to insulin resistance.
 Insulin is a hormone that is produced by the pancreas (an organ located near stomach).
 It helps blood sugar enter cells, where it is used for energy.
 With insulin resistance, the body fails to recognize the insulin that is produced, causing the sugar to accumulate in the blood instead of being absorbed into other cells.
 Because blood sugar levels remain high, the pancreas keeps producing more and more insulin, leading to high insulin levels.
 While blood sugar levels are not high enough to be classified as diabetes, they do increase the risk of developing serious health problems.

 Scientists are not certain why insulin resistance develops but they believe it may be partly inherited.
 They do know, however, that being overweight and inactive contributes to the development of metabolic syndrome.

 In general, few people have any noticeable signs or symptoms.
 However, the main characteristics of metabolic syndrome are:

 - excess body weight (usually around the stomach)